How can we prepare for extreme flooding? | DW | 19.07.2021

 In the extreme case, people will have to reconsider where they're living in the first place.
 Instead of rebuilding in the same location some might be forced to go for higher ground, away from potentially dangerous flood zones.
 Some areas might no longer be tenable.

-But, said Messari-Becker, if the necessary investments in protection measures are made quickly and effectively now, it might not be too late.
+But, Messari-Becker said, if the necessary investments in protection measures are made quickly and effectively now, it might not be too late.

 At first, it seemed like nothing more than a harmless daylong rain — but it never stopped, it just kept pouring.
 DW's Christoph Hasselbach, who lives in Germany's worst-hit region, reports.